jduanen/Acoustic-Camera/README.md

   - match audio input path dynamic range to ADCs
   - careful layout of audio front-end to ensure low noise
   - get ADCs that share common clock and (if multiple in a package) sample at the same point
-* types of Beamforming
-  - Delay-and-Sum (aka Phased-Array Processing)
-    * each mic has a given delay and all mics are summed together to steer the beam (on-axis response)
-    * typically done with linear array where 0deg angle is perpendicular to the array
-    * can increase gain of on-axis signals
-    * can attenuate off-axis signals (but very frequency-dependent)
-    * symmetric, 0deg and 180deg are equivalent
-    * can increase system SNR (AGWN sums to zero)
-      - e.g., can get 3dB SNR gain with every additional mic used
-        * however, lower SNR mics can get same SNR with fewer mics, or better SNR with same number of mics
-  - Differential
-    * subtract rear-facing mic from forward-facing mic
-    * high off-axis rejection
-  - Maximum Variance Distortionless Response (MVDR)
-    * more complex processing than simple D&S or Differential
-    * individual amplification and delay provided for each mic in the array
-      - preserves on-axis sensitivity and maximizes off-axis attenuation
-    * typically amplification and dealy are applied per-frequency at each mic
-      - either with an FIR filter or frequency-domain processing
-    * steer beam in Direction-of-Arrival (DoA)
-      - sensitive to errors in DoA estimation and multi-path signals
-    * higher SNR mics provide greater directionality than lower SNR ones
-  - Linear Constrain Minimum Variance (LCMV)
-  - Generalized Sidelobe Canceler (GSC)
-  - Frost Beamforming
 * Advantages of low SNR mic in beamforming applications
   - https://audioxpress.com/article/microphone-array-beamforming-with-optical-mems-microphones
   - a better SNR mic can do better than multiple lesser SNR mics